-Reading regularly is one of the best ways of developing your vocabulary at the intermediate level.
+At the intermediate level, reading regularly is one of the best ways of developing your vocabulary.
 Newspapers are a great place to start, because they tend to be written in a neutral register that’s more formal than speech but less formal than literature.
 The two largest dailies in Brazil are:

 Both have large sites with special interest blogs and videos so you can probably find something that interests you.
 You can also read world news in Portuguese at BBC Brasil.